ryukenzen/microwave/public/description.md

 set can be used as a benchmark for action recognition in microwave sensors.

-- [1] ``video'' clip: It is worth noting that we do not use any real videos for learning.
-The word of ``video'' is only used for easy understanding to denote contiguous frames of 3D spatial signals.
+- [1] `video' clip: It is worth noting that we do not use any real videos for learning.
+The word of `video' is only used for easy understanding to denote contiguous frames of 3D spatial signals.